branebb/live-MNIST-fashion-classifier/README.md

 ### How It Works:
-- **Draw an item**: Use the canvas area to draw the clothing item.
+1. **Draw an item**: Use the canvas area to draw a clothing item.
-- **Prediction**: Every 1 second, the model will predict the clothing category and display the result.

-This visual feedback will help ensure you understand how the application is meant to function.
+2. **Prediction updates every second**: The model analyzes the drawing and displays the predicted category.

 </div>